Terahertz spin-orbit torque as a drive of spin dynamics in the insulating antiferromagnet Cr$_{2}$O$_{3}$: Introduction

 \section{Introduction}

-After three decades of successful development, ferromagnetic spintronics starts facing fundamental challenges~\cite{han2023coherent}, which can no longer be resolved by marginal improvements and require a paradigm shift.
+After three decades of successful development, ferromagnetic spintronics has begun to face fundamental challenges~\cite{han2023coherent}, which can no longer be resolved by marginal improvements and requires a paradigm shift.
 Antiferromagnetic spintronics is seen as one of the most promising routes for further developments.
-Simultaneously, antiferromagnetic spintronics is also a challenge, as antiferromagnets often have no net magnetization and are weakly sensitive to external magnetic fields.
-Finding the most efficient ways to control spins in antiferromagnets is already for many decades a topic of research~\cite{rimmler2025non,dal2024antiferromagnetic,yan2024review,baltz2024emerging}.
+Simultaneously, antiferromagnetic spintronics is also a challenge, as collinear antiferromagnets have no net magnetization and are weakly sensitive to external magnetic fields.
+Finding the most efficient ways to control spins in antiferromagnets has already for many decades been a topic of research~\cite{takeuchi2025electrical,rimmler2025non,dal2024antiferromagnetic,yan2024review,baltz2024emerging}.
 The ability to generate strong and nearly single cycle THz pulses of electromagnetic radiation has managed to become a game changer in the field.
 Using the pulses, it was demonstrated that spin dynamics in antiferromagnets with no net magnetization can be launched by both THz magnetic~\cite{zvezdin1979dynamics,andreev1980symmetry,zvezdin1981new,satoh2010spin} and electric fields~\cite{bilyk2025control}.
-THz electric current is also able to drive spin dynamics in metallic antiferromagnets, e.g., $\mathrm{Mn}_{2}\mathrm{Au}$ and $\mathrm{CuMnAs}$, through the N{\'e}el spin-orbit torque~\cite{wadley2016electrical,bodnar2018writing,manchon2019current,troncoso2019antiferromagnetic,selzer2022current,kaspar2021quenching,freimuth2021laser,behovits2023terahertz,ross2024ultrafast,olejnik2024quench}.
+Electric current is also able to drive spin dynamics in metallic antiferromagnets, e.g., $\mathrm{Mn}_{2}\mathrm{Au}$ and $\mathrm{CuMnAs}$, at low, near-zero frequencies, through the N{\'e}el spin-orbit torque~\cite{wadley2016electrical,bodnar2018writing,manchon2019current,troncoso2019antiferromagnetic,selzer2022current,kaspar2021quenching,freimuth2021laser,behovits2023terahertz,ross2024ultrafast,olejnik2024quench}.
 The origin of this torque is the Rashba–Edelstein effect, in which an electric current leads to spin polarization with different signs on different antiferromagnetic sublattices.
 A similar mechanism was anticipated for \CrO{} at doping into the semiconducting or metallic regime~\cite{thole2020concepts}.
+While the prospect of switching at THz rates has been one of the key motivations for fundamental studies in antiferromagnetic spintronics, such switching has not been experimentally demonstrated even for metallic antiferromagnets~\cite{behovits2023terahertz}.
+This challenge has driven an intensive search for new mechanisms capable of exciting spins in antiferromagnets at THz rates, and in particular, of generating THz spin oscillations~\cite{behovits2023terahertz,dubrovin2025competition,cao2025nonlinear,feng2025intrinsic}.